LT-Schmiddy/mm-ez-text-replacement-utils/docs/Custom Messages and Handles.md

     EZTR_NO_VALUE, EZTR_NO_VALUE, EZTR_NO_VALUE, false, "HELLO WORLD\xBF", NULL);
 ```

-You can only pass a custom message handle to the `EZTR_Basic_AddCustom*` functions once time.
-Attempting to use the handle again cause EZTR to print an error message.
+You can only pass a custom message handle to the `EZTR_Basic_AddCustom*` functions one time.
+Attempting to use the handle again will cause EZTR to print an error message.

 To get the actual text ID value (to display it with the Majora's Mask function `Message_StartTextbox`, for example), you can use `EZTR_GET_ID_H(my_custom_message_handle)`.
 For example: